-Elsa from Frozen has long hair with volume.
-It looks hard to manage, seeing how her bangs are in a state of constant waviness.
-This remedies her oval face, her hairstyle stops her looking too young.
-She has a very circular, childish face, and light hair often exacerbates this.
-Elsa has a tendency to wear braids.
-During her inauguration, she wrapped her braid around her head in a professional style befitting of a queen.
-When she lets it out, it becomes one long braid down her back, a wild look mimicked by many since.
+Elsa from Frozen has long flowing tresses with volume.
+Possibly hard to manage, judging by her fringe having a constant waviness.
+This remedies her oval face and stops her appearing too young.
+She has a very circular, childish face, and light pigmentation often exacerbates this.
+Elsa tends to wear braids, during her inauguration, she wrapped her braid around her head in a professional style befitting of a queen.
+When she lets it out, it becomes one long braid down her spine, a wild look mimicked by many since.

-There are spoilers, so watch the movie first.
-Rapunzel’s known for her long hair, it’s long and strong enough to help people climb a tower.
+Spoiler alert, watch the movie first.
+Rapunzel’s known for her long hair, it’s long and strong enough to help people climb the tower that imprisons her.
 Although she doesn’t do much to style it, Rapunzel wears it parted to the side.
 It’s very healthy, looked after by her supposed mother.
 Near the end, however, Rapunzel loses her long locks.
-What she ends up with is a flared out chin-length look.
-It’s almost a little spiky, most likely because it got damaged when it got cut.
+What she ends up with is a flared out chin-length number.
+It’s almost a little spiky, most likely from damage when it got cut.
 Because she has such bold facial features, Rapunzel doesn’t need bangs and the way it gets lopped isn’t conducive to hairdressing niceties.

-Lastly, we have Merida from brave.
-Merida is one of our younger princesses.
-She definitely still has a baby face so long hair is wise.
+Lastly, we have Merida from Brave, one of our younger princesses.
+She definitely still has a baby face so those bubbly curls are wise.
 Long hair was also the socially accepted norm for women in Scotland at the time (it’s fictional but the clothing, architecture, and technology are consistent with the middle ages).
 Merida is a bit of a tomboy, so she isn’t inclined to maintain her beautiful cascade of red locks.
 Instead, she allows her red ringlets to bounce down to her waist.

 Merida sports lovely waves, further down it’s a touch frizzy but the magic of animation tidies-up.
 An interesting choice for an archer, although as the movie’s plot will tell you, she didn’t always get a say.
-Nonetheless, it’s beautiful, unique hair, the fact that she does nothing with it is in itself a unique statement.
+Nonetheless, it’s beautiful and unique, the fact that she does nothing with it is in itself a plot statement.